hyperledger-archives/transact/docs/source/application_developer_guide.rst

 Starting the network
 --------------------
-Only an administrator, whose public key is stored in ``sawtooth.swa.administrators`` are allowed to add namespace registries to the Sabre network.
-As such this key, is shared between the Sawtooth Validator container and the Sabre Cli container.
+Only an administrator, whose public key is stored in ``sawtooth.swa.administrators`` are allowed to add namespace and contract registries to the Sabre network.
+As such this key, is shared between the Sawtooth Validator container and the Sabre CLI container.

 To start up the network run the following command from the top level sawtooth-sabre directory: